 *Does you college offer merit-based scholarships?

 *Are there scholarships/grants that are renewable each year?
-If so, does the student have to maintain a certain grade point average and meet other conditions?
+If so, does the student have to maintain a certain grade point average?
+Is there other renewal conditions?

 What is the average financial aid package at your college and what is the college's average student debt upon graduation?

 MEFA-Massachusetts Education Financing Authority.
-If you need more assistance paying for college, MEFA is a great organization that offers low, fixed interest loans to students and parents.
+If, after applying for financial aid, you and your family still need assistance paying for college, MEFA is a great organization that offers low, fixed interest loans to students and parents.
 MEFA can also help with planning, saving and paying for college.
-Check out the website at mefa.org.
+You can check out the website at mefa.org.
 Contact MEFA by emailing them at firstname.lastname@example.org, or by calling them at 800-449-6332.